tommycs127/yumcha/README.md

 ## 🤔 Why Yumcha?

-Cantonese romanization is fragmented and converting between systems often requires large handwritten mapping tables, which break down for edge cases such as ambiguous finals or tone markings.
+Cantonese romanization is fragmented and converting between systems often requires large handwritten mapping tables, which break down for edge cases such as unusual spellings and tone markings.

 Yumcha provides a unified API to convert these schemes without writing complex mapping logic or maintaining large mapping tables that can miss edge cases.